dspenard/cdk-cloudwatch-alarms/docs/DEPLOYMENT_GUIDE.md

 ];
 ```

 **Important**: You must specify at least one existing S3 bucket name.
-Bucket must exist in us-east-1.
+Bucket must exist in the same region as your deployment (default: us-east-1).

 **To enable other services:** See [Enabling Services](ENABLING_SERVICES.md) for details.